07 Mar What to Do If Your AC Is Not Blowing Cold Air(Last Updated On: December 8, 2017)

 Few things are worse than a malfunctioning air conditioning system in the sweltering summer heat.
-If you find your AC is not blowing cold air, there are a number of steps you can take to troubleshoot the problem.
-Of course, it’s always wise to contact an HVAC professional for service and repairs, but by identifying the potential root cause of the problem, you can communicate your findings to your contractor, allowing them to be better prepared to repair your unit quickly.
-It’s important to address any problems as soon as possible, as broken air conditioning is not only an inconvenience, but could become a major health concern if temperatures soar.
+There are a few ways to troubleshoot your HVAC system if your AC is not blowing cold air.
+Of course, it’s always wise to contact an HVAC professional for service and repairs.
+Identifying the potential root cause of the problem and communicating any findings to your contractor helps.
+This information enables better preparation for repairing your unit quickly.
+Plus, address any problems as soon as possible.
+Why?
+Because a broken air conditioning unit is not only an inconvenience, but possibly a major health concern if temperatures soar.

 There are some relatively common reasons your AC may have stopped working, including: